Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 * Added support for the Griffon debug API.
 * The `global.ssl` configuration settings are ignored, and SSL is enabled by default.

-### iOS Analytics 2.2.0

-* Added support for Griffon debug API.
-* The `global.ssl` configuration settings are ignored, and SSL is enabled by default.

-## July 9, 2019

-The following updates were made in this release:

-### iOS Analytics 2.1.2

-* ACPAnalytics now correctly identifies Acquisition link event types.
-* Fixes a compile-time error when using the “-all\_load” linker flag.